rrashi/intro-to-GHA/README.md

   <img width="344" alt="Screenshot 2023-08-11 at 1 00 12 PM" src="https://github.com/rrashi/intro-to-GHA/assets/61819683/fbe0be90-e355-4de3-9d6c-5dadacb6cece">

   <img width="336" alt="Screenshot 2023-08-11 at 12 58 00 PM" src="https://github.com/rrashi/intro-to-GHA/assets/61819683/2ea74e78-ef76-4b29-9752-c4467f40a752">

+  ### Communication between jobs and steps

+ Parts of the workflow can communicate and share data.
+Github allows communication between steps using outputs generated through `$GITHUB_OUTPUT`.
+You can also use `$GITHUB_ENV` to save outputs and then access them in a later step using `env.{VARIABLE}` Because jobs run on different runners, comunication between them would require the creation of a dependency between the jobs.
+If job B requires an input from job A, the 2 jobs would have to run sequentially.
+By default, jobs run in parallel.
+This order is specified via a `needs` parameter in a dependent job (here, job B).

   ### Composite actions vs workflows
   As mentioned earlier, actions are individual tasks that you can combine to create jobs and customize your workflow.
 There are pre-existing actions available on [Github Marketplace](https://github.com/marketplace?type=).
 However, we can also create our own.